JohnsonLM/blender-tetrapod-toolkit/tutorials/blender-tetrapod-tutorial01.md

 ## Section B: Downloading our blender-tetrapod-toolkit
 1. Navigate to our [GitHub repo](https://github.com/JohnsonLM/blender-tetrapod-toolkit/tree/main).
 2. Download our folder of files by clicking on the <kbd>green button labeled <>Code</kbd> and then
-	a. selecting *"Download ZIP"*, or
+	- selecting *"Download ZIP"*, or
-	b. cloning the repo using the *web URL* or selecting *"Open with GitHub Desktop."*
+	- cloning the repo using the *web URL* or selecting *"Open with GitHub Desktop."*
 3. Save the folder to a convenient location on your computer (e.g., your Desktop).